 – Most people buying condos in Myrtle Beach SC purchase them as a second home and/or investment property and for a bank or mortgage lender that’s a riskier loan.
 For the simple fact if you as the borrower go “belly up” and lose your job, thus having financial difficulties the first thing you are going to do is stop paying the expenses on a non-primary home.
 So the lending requirements are more strict.

 – Traditionally an investment property is not as well cared for and looked after as well and consistently as your own home you live in all the time, day in and day out.
 So the upkeep and maintenance suffer.
-This too is of concern for the mortgage lender providing the loan, and make it harder.
+This too is of concern for the mortgage lender providing the loan and makes it harder.

 – Condos that are efficiency units and/or condominium developments that have efficiency units in the project.
 Those tend to be less desirable again because of the default risk.
 If they have to foreclose there are fewer people who want those than a more traditional condo that has bedrooms.